benjaa-a11/studio/README.md

             "duration": "(Optional) Duration string to override"
         }
         ```
-        - **`imdbID`**: **(Required)** The IMDb ID of the movie (e.g., `tt0816692`).
-The app will fetch all other details like title, poster, director, rating, etc., automatically from the OMDb API.
+        - **`tmdbID`**: **(Required)** The TheMovieDB ID of the movie (e.g., `157336` for Interstellar).
+The app will fetch all other details like title, poster, director, rating, etc., automatically from the TMDb API in Spanish.
         - **`streamUrl`**: **(Required)** The direct link (`.mp4`) or embeddable link (`iframe`) for the movie stream.

-        #### How to Display Data in Spanish (or any other language)
+        #### How to Display Data

-        The app uses the OMDb API to fetch movie details, which provides data primarily in English.
+        The app uses the TMDb API to fetch movie details, which provides data in Spanish by default.

         However, the system is designed to give you full control.
-Simply **add the fields you want in your preferred language to your Firestore document, and they will override the English data.**
+Simply **add the fields you want to override to your Firestore document, and they will be used instead of the data from the API.**

-        **Example of a Firestore document with Spanish overrides:**
+        **Example of a Firestore document with a Spanish title override:**

         ```json
         {
-          "imdbID": "tt1375666",
+          "tmdbID": "27205",
           "streamUrl": "https://...",
           "format": "mp4",
-          "title": "El Origen",
+          "title": "El Origen (Título Personalizado)",
-          "synopsis": "Dom Cobb es un ladrón, el mejor de todos...", "category": ["Acción", "Aventura", "Ciencia Ficción"]
+          "synopsis": "Una sinopsis personalizada en español..."
         }
         ```

-        In this example, the app will display the Spanish title, synopsis, and categories you provided, while still automatically fetching other data like year, director, and actors from the API.
-If you don't provide these override fields, the English versions from the API will be used.
+        In this example, the app will display the custom Spanish title and synopsis you provided, while still automatically fetching other data like year, director, and actors from the API.
+If you don't provide these override fields, the Spanish versions from the API will be used.

     - Each document in the `mdc25` and `copaargentina` collections should have the following structure:
         ```json